 Access by Voters with Disabilities

 Maryland is committed to making voting accessible to all voters.
-Almost all of Maryland's polling places are accessible to voters with disabilities on election day.
 All of the early voting centers in Maryland are accessible to voters with disabilities.

-Request an absentee ballot.
-See the Absentee Voting page for more information.
+See the Mail-In Voting page for more information.

-The touchscreen voting unit is accessible to most voters.
+Yes, a ballot marking device that is accessible to most voters is available at all voting locations in early voting centers and polling places.
 Using a headset and keypad, blind voters and voters with low vision are able to vote by listening to the ballot selections and by using the keypad.
 You may also choose to use the high contrast and large print functions of the voting unit.
-The touchscreen voting unit can also be used by voters who need to sit while voting.
+Other assistive devices (for example, sip and puff) can be plugged into the device.

 Can someone help me vote?